surftemp/eo-pipelines/README.md

 ## Reproducibilty

+Ideally, it would be possible to know which software was used to run a pipeline.  eo_pipelines adopts the following strategy:

+* strict versioning of the eo_pipelines package, individual pipeline stages and external tools used to run stages
+* tag source code in git with the versions
+* embed a required eo_pipelines version string in the pipeline
+* cross-check version numbers between pipeline stages and external tools
+* use the rubber_stamp stage (see above) to embed the pipeline string into data products

-* eo_pipelines versioning
+### eo_pipelines versioning

 The eo_pipelines version string is specified in `eo_pipelines.VERSION` and this defines the version number in the eo_pipelines python package.

 Non-trivial updates to the eo_pipelines package require an update to the version number

+### version format

+A `<major>.<minor>.<release>` format is suggested for all version strings used

+### embedding the eo_pipelines version in a pipeline YAML

-* A pipeline can specify that a particular version of the eo_pipelines package is installed.
+A pipeline can specify that a particular version of the eo_pipelines package is used to run the pipeline.

-To specify that a particular version is included in the pipeline add `require_version` to the eo_pipelines configuration in the pipeline YAML file:
+Add `require_version` to the eo_pipelines configuration in the pipeline YAML file:

 ```yaml
 configurations: